mozilla/application-services/components/viaduct/README.md

 - This "request flow" is entirely synchronous, simplifying the implementation considerably.

+- Cookies are explicitely not supported at the moment, adding them would require a separate security review.

 - Generally, this is the way the FFI backend is expected to work on any platform, but for concreteness (and because it's the only one currently using the FFI backend), we explained it for Android.